IBM/ibm-cos-sdk-python/docs/source/guide/migration.rst

 High Level Concepts
 -------------------
 Boto 2.x modules are typically split into two categories, those which include a high-level object-oriented interface and those which include only a low-level interface which matches the underlying Amazon Web Services API.
-Some modules are completely high-level (like Amazon S3 or EC2), some include high-level code on top of a low-level connection (like Amazon DynamoDB), and others are 100% low-level (like Amazon Elastic Transcoder).
+Some modules are completely high-level (like Amazon S3), some include high-level code on top of a low-level connection, and others are 100% low-level.

 In Boto 3 this general low-level and high-level concept hasn't changed much, but there are two important points to understand.